Principal Health and Wellbeing Survey

 Focus on burnout

-Data from 2016 and 2017 shows that school leaders are reporting higher levels of stress, depressive symptoms, sleep problems, and overall burnout than the general population.
+Data shows that school leaders are reporting higher levels of stress, depressive symptoms, sleep problems, and overall burnout than the general population.

 Leaders experienced burnout at 1.7 times the rate of the general population in both years.
 Rural leaders are disproportionately affected.